Got a subwoofer with no sub output handy? Don’t worry – there are several simple ways to connect a subwoofer to a receiver without a subwoofer output.

 Additionally, there’s a low-pass crossover built in as well to produce great-sounding bass and no unpleasant parts of the music – just pure, low-end bass.

 Connect these directly to the receiver just like you would another pair of speakers, either on unused speaker outputs.
-You can connect these to receiver speaker outputs already in use as they will not bring down the total Ohms load the receiver or amp sees.
+Generally speaking, you can connect these to receiver speaker outputs already in use as they will not bring down the total Ohms load the receiver or amp sees.

 3. Using a mini amplifier for passive subwoofers